microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-delegated-grant-msgraph.md

 ## Step 3 [Optional]: Revoke delegated permissions granted to a service principal on behalf of a user

-If a service principal has been granted multiple delegated permission grants on behalf of a user, you can choose to revoke either one or some grant or all grants.
+If a service principal has been granted multiple delegated permission grants on behalf of a user, you can choose to revoke either specific grants or all grants.

 + To revoke one or some grants, run a PATCH request on the oauth2PermissionGrant object and specify only the delegated permissions to retain in the **scope** parameter.
 + To revoke all grants, run a DELETE request on the oauth2PermissionGrant object.